koding/kdlearn/guides/wordpress-kdapp/index.md

 ___

 **Step 3: **
-Let's do some custonmization.
+Let's do some customization.
 Want to install a new theme?
-On the left menu bar click **Appearance** then **Add New Theme**.
+On the left menu bar, click **Appearance** then **Add New Theme**.
 When prompted for connection information, enter this:

 ```
 Hostname: localhost